Definition of Payroll Tax

 Explanation

 The employer pays employees wages and salaries as part of their employment contract.
-Before paying the salaries and wages, the employer deducts payroll tax based on the employee’s total earnings after deducting a certain deduction to which the employee is eligible.
+Before paying the salaries and wages, the employer uses HR software to deduct payroll tax based on the employee’s total earnings after deducting a certain deduction to which the employee is eligible.
 Also, It comprises the employer’s contributions as well.
-The employer must file the deducted payroll tax return and disclose the same in its Financial Reporting.
+The employer must file the deducted payroll tax return and disclose it in its Financial Reporting.

 It comprises Federal income tax, Social security tax, Medicare Tax, State Income Tax, and various local taxes, which vary from state to state.